 I was born in Moscow and have lived in London since 2003.
 In my practice I use analogue and digital photography, film and video footage, oral history and literary sources.
-Organisations I worked with include Alexandra Palace, Bishopsgate Institute, British Museum, Chats Palace, Discover Children’s Story Centre, Housmans, Franklin Scholars, Ingeenium, JW3, PhotoVoice, RichMix, Rowan Arts, SOAS, UK Jewish Film, V&A Museum of Childhood.
-I regularly collaborate in group projects with other researchers and practitioners across a diverse spectrum of sectors including charities, education and arts.
+Organisations I worked with include Alexandra Palace, Bishopsgate Institute, British Museum, Chats Palace, Dash Arts, Discover Children’s Story Centre, Housmans, Franklin Scholars, Ingeenium, JW3, PhotoVoice, RichMix, Rowan Arts, SOAS, UK Jewish Film, V&A Museum of Childhood.
+I regularly collaborate in projects with other researchers and practitioners across a diverse spectrum of sectors including charities, education and arts.

 My work revolves around themes close to me – memory and place, family stories and local history, community activity and urban landscape.
 Among these projects was a commission by the V&A Museum of Childhood to look at cross generational patterns of play in East London through interviews, photographs and video.
 The result of this collaboration with school children and adult residents was a film and a photographic display for the museum’s 2012 Playing In or Out? exhibition.

 Since 2012 I have been working on a collaborative archival project about the history of Chats Palace and community arts in Hackney.
 From the mid-1970s onwards Chats Palace, an important social space, has pioneered inclusive performance & visual arts activities in Hackney.
 Our aim is to turn the unstructured archive material into an audio-visual resource accessible to a wide audience through a blog, exhibitions, a public programme of reminiscence, screenings and talks.